 In this article on Bootstrapping in Angular, let us find out how Angular works internally and bootstraps our app.
-We use ng new
+We used ng new

 to create a new Angular project.
 It generates lots of boilerplate codes.
-It also configures the Typescript, Webpack, Karma, & Protractor.
-The app, when run displays a simple HTML page with several useful links to Angular.
+It also configures the Typescript, Webpack & Karma.
+The app, when run, displays a simple HTML page with several useful links to Angular.
 Now let us break up this app and look at what happens when the app starts until it displays the HTML page

 Bootstrapping in Angular